aeternity/aepp-components/README.md

 ### Component dependency
 Your component should be **as _dumb_ as possible**.
 Complex data should always be passed via prop.
 Don't assume there will be a `router` or `store`.

-> every developer wants to be in charge of his own data and state managment, let them!
+> every developer wants to be in charge of his own data and state management, let them!

-Don't rely on external ressources (CDN content or APIs).
+Don't rely on external resources (CDN content or APIs).

-> components that rely on external ressources can not be used offline or in a local intranet.
+> components that rely on external resources can not be used offline or in a local intranet.
 >
 > Developers also cannot choose if and when an application 'goes online' and exposes data.

 Sometimes there might be a good reason for exceptions.
 If you provide a component that **has** to be tightly coupled to an API because of the intrinsic nature of the component, it might be ok.
 But first ask yourself if it's possible to use the component with any external data source via prop.

-### Component composabilty
+### Component composability
 Reuse other components inside your component.
 Design yours, so that other components can reuse it and create richer compositions.

 e.g: